Dynkin games with Poisson random intervention times: Asymptotics as

 \subsection{Asymptotics}

-We conclude the paper by proving the following convergence results when $\lambda\rightarrow\infty$, or equivalently $h:=\lambda^{-1}\rightarrow 0$, namely \begin{enumerate} \item the convergence of the constrained convertible bond price $v^{\lambda}$ to its continuous-time counterpart $v$; \item the convergence of the optimal conversion/calling boundaries for the constrained convertible bond to their continuous-time counterparts. \end{enumerate}
+We conclude the paper by studying, when $\lambda\rightarrow\infty$, (i) the convergence of the constrained convertible bond price $v^{\lambda}$ to its continuous-time counterpart $v$; (ii) the convergence of the optimal conversion/calling boundaries for the constrained convertible bond to its continuous-time counterparts.